celulaproject/celula/README.md

 ### Terminology:

-- generation 0 (gen:0): the first instance that executes the Celula module.
+- **generation 0 (gen:0)**: the first instance to be a source instance that executes the Celula module.
 From the gen:0 instance are generated all other instances that will execute a Celula server and a second NodeJS module (if requested).
-- generation N (gen:N, N > 0): the nth descendant of a gen:0 instance.
+- **generation N (gen:N, N > 0)**: the nth descendant of a gen:0 instance.
-- claim: a statement cryptographically signed by the gen:N (N >=0) instance that states the creation of gen:(N+1) instance and some if its properties.
+- **claim**: a statement cryptographically signed by the gen:N (N >=0) instance that states the creation of gen:(N+1) instance and some if its properties.
-- replication: the act of requesting a Celula instane to clone itself on a third party instance and optionally deploy a third party NodeJS module.
+- **replication**: the act of requesting a Celula instane to clone itself on a third party instance and optionally deploy a third party NodeJS module.
-- source instance: the Celula instance that receives a replication request.
+- **source instance**: the Celula instance that receives a replication request.
-- destination instance: the Celula instance that is created after a replication request.
+- **destination instance**: the Celula instance that is created after a replication request.

 ### Basic principle